Every year around the world some 15 million

 averse, expand its lending to the private sector, and get back into the

-business of financing “transformational” mega-projects
+business of financing “transformational” mega-projects.
+It

 has become clear that gutting social and environmental safeguards is part of